sprk2012/sprk2012-cfp/lourens_naude-zeromq_scriptable_sockets/README.md

 ## WildfireApp.com

 Lourens is an independent consultant currently based in sunny Madeira Island, but originally from South Africa.
 He specializes in backend / platform / domain solutions and is well versed full stack, from VM to high level protocols and known for his offbeat Ruby patches and extensions.
-Current interests include disruptive communication technology like ZeroMQ / libxs - all modern software is social software and none of that should be hard.
-He's working on ZeroMQ monitoring features for better operations support.
+Current interests include disruptive communications technology like ZeroMQ / libxs and he is working on ZeroMQ monitoring features for better operations support.

-He spends weekdays in the Operations team @ http://www.wildfireapp.com
+Weekdays are spent in the Operations team @ http://www.wildfireapp.com

 See http://github.com/methodmissing for Open Source contributions.